navishwadhwa/navishwadhwa.github.io/team/_posts/2024-1-30-seiga-yanagisawa.md

 alum: false
 ---

 I'm a postdoctoral reaearcher with a background in molecular biology.
-As a Ph.D. student, I worked on single-molecule measurementg of the rotation of the ATP synthase.
+As a Ph.D. student, I worked on single-molecule measurement of the rotation of the ATP synthase.
 I want to apply what I learned in my Ph.D to study the bacterial flagellar motor which is another proton gradient-drivem molecular motor.